Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Fibery has powerful collaborative Whiteboards as well.
 You can create Whiteboards inside Features or Ideas to brainstorm things and make everything more visual.
 Usually, you use a separate tool for that, but having everything in a single place is just so much more enjoyable!

 Bring your user feedback, ideation, and product strategy into a connected Fibery workspace.

 Product strategy defines what we implement in a product.
 It’s always a good idea to link product strategy to execution and see what features we implement to meet objectives and goals.

-🦐 It’s possible to define Objectives in Productboard and link Features to Objectives, but everything feels just weird.
-There is no way to see Objectives in a separate View, on a Timeline, or hierarchically with all Features.
+🦐 It’s possible to define Objectives in Productboard and link Features to Objectives, but everything feels somewhat weird.
 There is no way to set Key Results and track Objective execution.

-There is one interesting view where you can prioritize Features for Objectives on a 2D chart, but still, Objectives management is quite poor.
+There is one interesting view where you can prioritize Features for Objectives on a 2D chart.

 💪 In Fibery Strategic planning is much more flexible.
 You can create Objectives for any Product, create Key Results, link Features/Initiative/Marketing Campaigns to Objectives, and track Objectives’ progress as well.

 Features prioritization is one of the hardest problems in product management.
 Usually, some formal model works better than manual prioritization.
 You also should quantify customers’ feedback and include it in the model.

 I think this is the most powerful area in Productboard.
 You can create hierarchical backlogs very easily and set custom scoring themes.
 UI is fantastic here and very pleasant to use.
 Almost everything can be updated inline.

 Prioritiations score is super customizable.
 You can create your own drivers, set weights and use various prioritization techniques (like feedback-driven or score-driving).
 Prioritization Matrix is a nice view where you can easily change various parameters, like effort and value, in a visual way: